-For example, in a recent poll of Americans, only two in ten said their country is “is run for the benefit of all the people” while eight in ten said the country is “pretty much run by a few big interests looking out for themselves.”
+For example, in a recent survey of Americans, only one in ten said their country is “is run for the benefit of all the people” while nine in ten said the country is “pretty much run by a few big interests looking out for themselves.”
 Other democracies have similar views.
+(1)

 This problem seems to be getting worse.
 When this question was first asked to Americans in 1964 two thirds said that the country was run for the benefit of all the people, but this number has been descending ever since.